Thunder-bay, Ontario Real Estate & Houses for Sale

 Thunder Bay's developing food and drink scene is suitable for even the most discerning foodie with everything you desire from greasy spoons to high-end dining.
 It is home to many award-winning chefs and also boasts some of the province's best craft breweries.

-Thunder Bay has a rich cultural heritage with one of the area’s major attractions, the Waverley Park Heritage Conservation District keeping people in tune with history.
+Thunder Bay has a rich cultural heritage with one the area's major attraction, the Waverley Park Heritage Conservation District keeping people in tune with history.
 There is a variety of heritage homes and churches in Thunder Bay as well as a rich and colourful arts area to be discovered at Prince Arthur's Landing.
 You will always have a number of annual cultural festivals and events to attend to keep things interesting.

 The location of most businesses and homes are in close proximity making the average commute a short 15 minutes for most.